TEACHER’S DAY 2020: LEADING IN CRISIS, REIMAGINING THE FUTURE

-As UNESCO recognises the efforts of the teachers, you can appreciate your teachers in the toughest phrases of the career virtually with these easy options:
+As UNESCO recognises the efforts of the teachers, we, at The CEO Magazine have accumulated a few methods for you to appreciate your teachers in the toughest phrases of the career virtually with these easy options:

 A Thank You Video: Unlike a decade or two ago, letters were common, but today the trending video platform is a great way to express what you feel.
 You can combine many mini-videos by your classmates which you can ask them to record and email you and share it on an unofficial group with your teacher right before the class.

 A Slideshow: If video editing is a little more than you’re able to handle, or not everyone in your class is comfortable in speaking, you can choose the option of creating a slideshow video inclusive of images of your teacher and messages or pictures of students with message play cards.
 Instead of asking the class to send video clips, ask for photos centred around a theme.

 A Virtual Letter: A simple yet always appreciated option is a heartfelt written be it a picture of a hand-written letter or an email.
 You can put into practice your letter writing skills and get as creative as you want with these letters.